BLimmie/eyewire_validator/README.md

 * There is a subset of cells and images from the brain stems of a zebrafish that are not the same size as rat's retina images.

+* External hard drive transfer speeds are capped so running scripts off it is time consuming

 ## Solutions Summary

 * To remedy the cost of memory, I downsample both images and segmentation by a factor of 4 on each dimension to retain some detail.
 I am only looking for an approximation of the final annotation.